chrisfarnham/seefarblog/_sections/POTA_with_Friends_2025.md

 ![](farnham_field_delaney.jpg)

-Then Adam began operating to activate the park himself; his 10th contact was with Japan!
+Then Adam took over the station to activate the park himself; his 10th contact was with Japan!

 > A QSO between Massachusetts and Japan with a 5 watt transceiver is insane!